 What services does AYC provide for young people?

-Often we use fun activities to connect with young people such as soccer (football) programs, camps, and creative activities such as art, dance and music.
+Often we use fun activities to connect with young people such as soccer, volleyball, craft programs, camps, and creative activities such as art, dance and music.
 Sometimes this will lead to individual counselling and many young people will access more than one of our programs.
+We also have a cafe, free hospitality training, computer room and a music recording studio and music mentors.

-The AYC Youth Workers can also assist youths in public transports fines, employment, education, juvenile justice issues, accommodation, help with Centrelink or mentoring!
+The AYC Youth Workers and Social Workers can also assist youth with mental health issues, relationship problems, family conflict, fines, employment, education, juvenile justice issues, accommodation, Centrelink, mental health issues or mentoring!
 To access this service just drop in or call to make an appointment.

 Help With Fines

 Some people are able to pay off their fines by completing a Work and Development Order.
-Auburn Youth Centre is registered to help people undertake this program.
+Auburn Youth Centre is registered to help people aged 12 -24 undertake this program.

 What is a Work and Development Order?

-Work and Development Orders (WDO) are made by the State Debt Recovery Office (SDRO).
+Work and Development Orders (WDO) are made by Revenue NSW.
 A WDO allows eligible people to satisfy their fine debt through unpaid work with an approved organisation or by undertaking certain courses or treatment.

 The criteria to be eligible for a WDO include,